5 Things Your Poop Can Tell You About Your Health

 While you should talk to your doctor about any concerns, changes in poop color and consistency could show what is happening inside your digestive system.

 Poop that is hard and shaped like tiny rocks or pebbles is likely just a sign of constipation.
 You can still be considered constipated even if you are able to pass a small amount of stool.

 The large intestine helps to concentrate waste by absorbing water.
 If muscle contractions in the large intestine are not working properly, waste left in the colon becomes even more concentrated, resulting in harder stool.

-A change in the color of stool is usually not cause for concern, unless it appears to be black or bloody, which could signal other problems with the digestive system.
+Most changes in the color of stool are not cause for concern.
+The exception is poop that appears black or bloody, which could signal other problems with the digestive system.

 If you have poop that appears oily, has a greasy consistency and is difficult to flush, it could be a signal that your body is not able to properly digest fat.
 The consistency changes could be caused by an infection, nutrients not being digested due to celiac disease or a problem with the pancreas, such as pancreatic cancer or pancreatitis.

 Stool that is only occasionally very thin is not a cause for concern.
 It is likely due to muscle contractions in the large intestine as it helps to concentrate waste.

 If there is a sudden and consistent change in your stool always being thin, it could mean there is a blockage in your colon, and you should see your doctor.